Opening the Door to the World of Reading!

 The Wyche Sequence of Teaching for Phonics

-We follow the government's Letters & Sounds Document.
+We follow the Letters & Sounds Document as a teaching sequence.
 You can view a copy online or download it Phase by Phase by clicking on the image.

 In Reception we recap Phase 1 in play and activities and teach Phase 2,3 and 4.
 After this we begin to explore Phase 5.